Sorbonne Nouvelle University: Other locations until 2022

-In 2022, the Censier Campus, located on rue Censier, was abandoned.

 University libraries

-The Sorbonne Nouvelle has one central and five specialised libraries (Foreign language and culture and French literature).
-It is also connected to the Library of Saint Genevieve, the Central Sorbonne Library, the Inter-University Library for Oriental Languages and the Library of Saint Barbara.
+The Sorbonne Nouvelle has one central (the Sorbonne Nouvelle Library, known as 'BSN') and five specialised libraries (Foreign language and culture and French literature).
+It is also connected to the Sainte-Geneviève Library, the Sorbonne Library, the Inter-University Library for Oriental Languages and the Sainte-Barbe Library.

 University press

-The Presses Sorbonne-Nouvelle publishes research carried out by the university.
+The Presses Sorbonne Nouvelle publishes research carried out by the university.

 Accommodation and refectories

-The CROUS de Paris (Centre régional des œuvres universitaires et scolaires) is the organisation responsible for both student accommodation and refectories in Paris.
+The Crous de Paris (Centre régional des œuvres universitaires et scolaires) is the organisation responsible for both student accommodation and refectories in Paris.
 It runs various student halls of residence and student restaurants both in central Paris and in its outskirts.